 But, my biggest concern was fatigue.
 A friend of mine with Celiac Disease says it this way, “there’s being tired, and there’s being ‘Celiac tired’.”
 Throughout the work day, I would be fighting the constant urge to crawl under my desk and take a nap.
 After lunch I couldn’t keep my eyes open, be productive or even concentrate on my to-do list.

-Something had to change.
-A friend introduced me to essential oils, and I haven’t gone a day since without using them.
+I knew that something had to change.
+It wasn’t until going through this for five more years, that a friend introduced me to essential oils, and I haven’t gone a day since without using them.

 Here’s what essential oils work for me and how you can try them: